hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/pDCs.png" width="800">
 </p>

 Plasmacytoid dendritic cells represent cluster 19.
+While there are a lot of differences in the expression of these markers, we see cluster 19 is consistently expressed.

 **B cell markers**